So would I be able to retire if I had $1 Million?

 This is different from your net worth, which may include money that’s not available to generate income.
 Such as an emergency fund, tuition for school, or even the equity in your house.
 As long as you still live in your home you can’t count it as an investable asset, although paying off your mortgage early frees up a ton of cash.

 If your goal is early retirement, I would also exclude your tax-advantaged retirement plans, such as your 401-K or IRA, since you want to leave those alone until you get to retirement age.

 So now that we know the type of million dollars we’re talking about, we can move on to the amount needed.

-As a reminder, here’s the summary of what my lifestyle expense thresholds look like.
-It would be useful for you to run a similar exercise so you can do a comparison of your own.
+Here’s the summary of what my lifestyle expense thresholds look like.
+It may be useful for you to run a similar exercise so you can do a comparison of your own.